 For example, I have named a bulb “Bedroom” and then the room as “Master Bedroom”.
 When I asked Alexa to turn on my bedroom light, she replied by saying “You have multiple devices with that name, which one did you mean?”.

 If you plan on organizing everything via rooms, it’s better to give your Hue bulbs a fairly random or nonsensical name.
 I think I ended up calling my bedroom light my “Main Sleep Area E14”, and this then got around the issue of Alexa getting confused with ‘multiple devices’.

 It may take some trial and error, but I’d suggest to think about how you want to be controlling your smart lights, and then name your bulbs and rooms accordingly.
 Just remember that Alexa will import both rooms and bulbs, so avoid duplicates in your names.

-Can you setup Philips Hue with the Echo Plus (and no Bridge)?
+Can you setup philips hue system with the Echo Plus (and no Bridge)?

 Amazon’s Echo Plus is listed as containing a built-in Zigbee hub, allowing you to “control compatible Zigbee smart lights, plugs and more”.

-This means that your Zigbee-driven Hue bulbs can communicated with the Zigbee chip inside an Echo Plus, instead of requiring the Hue Bridge.
+This means that your Zigbee-driven Hue bulbs can communicated with the Zigbee chip inside an Echo Plus, instead of requiring the philips Bridge.

 This will allow you to turn lights on/off, change the brightness and some color options through your Echo Plus and the Alexa app.
 You can also automate things via Alexa routines.